-The College Governors approved a financial plan in July 2021 which sets objectives for the period to July 2022 and demonstrates financially how the College can expect to deliver its strategic plan and objectives.
-Because of the continuing impact of Covid-19 and related uncertainties about how it will affect College operations during that period, the plan has more elements of estimation and risk outside the College's control than in other years.
-The plan has an operating surplus of £94,000 and the Governors evaluated the plan carefully and consider that the underlying business remains strong and expect to maintain annual budgets that are in surplus after the pandemic is over.
+The College Governors approved a financial plan in July 2022 which sets objectives for the period to July 2023 and demonstrates financially how the College can expect to deliver its strategic objectives.

+The plan has an operating surplus of £17,627 and the Governors evaluated the plan carefully and consider that the underlying business remains strong and expect to maintain annual budgets that are in surplus.
 Additionally, it was noted that the cashflow associated with the budget was cash generative and so helps improve the College's cash reserves and current ratio which is currently significantly below the financial objective target.